Best Free Antivirus Software

 Avast’s ability to scan for malware wasn’t limited to user-initiated scans.
 It also protected our device in the background, a.k.a. real-time scanning.
 Even if we rarely opened the app, we felt safe seeing this reassuring message in our Android’s notification tray: “Avast is running.
 We’re always looking out for you.”

-4. AVG - The Best Free Antivirus Software with Ransomeware Protection
+5. AVG Antivirus - The Best Free Antivirus Software with Ransomware Protection

 - Scanned URLs and email attachments